-- The table is sorted according to the number of user sessions per user. - Per user session, it is possible to see the session ID, the start time of the session, the disconnect time of the session (if applicable), the country and the current status. - · Each user session can be individually logged out. - Per user session, the linked application sessions can be shown (eye icon). - Per application session, it is possible to see the application session ID, the application name, the start and end time, the used application server, whether the session was recorded and the status. - · Each application session can be disconnected (still visible in the side bar of the user) and terminated (unsaved changes will be lost).
+- Each row represents a user session. - Per user session, it is possible to see the session ID, the start time of the session, the disconnect time of the session (if applicable), the country and the current status. - Each user session can be individually logged out. - Per user session, the linked application sessions can be shown by clicking the view details button (+ icon) on the left. - Per application session, it is possible to see the application session ID, the application name, the start and end time, the used application server, whether the session was recorded and the status. - Following actions can be done on an application session: - View session (eye icon): A new browser tab will be opened and after the user of the application session accepted the join request, the admin will be able to view the application session.
+The admin can also ask keyboard and mouse control of the application session and provide support if necessary. - Terminate: The application session will be forcefully terminated and all unsaved changes will be lost.